 How much of your 2018 New Year’s Resolution have you done?

-New Year’s is a promise that you make to yourself to start doing something good or stop doing something bad on the first day of the year.
+New Year’s is a promise that you make to yourself to start doing something right or stop doing something wrong on the first day of the year.

 Knowing the odds of success are not exactly favorable, some approach it with dissatisfaction and doubt.
 Yet having resolutions serves as a personal goal to cut-off our bad habits and to keep a healthier life.

 To help you in setting goals for 2019, we’ve put together some New Year’s Resolution for nurses to start your personal and professional goals.

 Attend institutional activities that promote enhancement and improvement for employees and policies.
 Be the one to voice out problems and suggestions to the administration to keep the nursing community at pace.

 - Listen to podcasts, watch blogs, and read discussions to gain information about the profession in other countries.